 NEGOTIATING THE SUBCONTRACT

 An example of certain clauses to be negotiated into or out of a subcontract agreement is included as Exhibit 1 to this section.
 The important thing to remember when reviewing this exhibit, is that the content of these specific clauses is not necessarily as important as the type of clause, and the type of language for which to be alert.
-For instance, the subcontractor should be extremely wary of language such of that included in Article 9 of Exhibit 1, where payment of the subcontractor is expressly conditioned on payment of the contractor by the owner; this effectively provides a defense for the contractor of nonpayment to a subcontractor, even if the reasons for nonpayment of the contractor by the owner are unrelated to subcontractor’s work.
+For instance, the subcontractor should be extremely wary of language such of that included in Article IX of Exhibit 1 where payment of the subcontractor is expressly conditioned on payment of the contractor by the owner.
+Such a provision effectively provides a defense for the contractor of nonpayment to a subcontractor, even if the reasons for nonpayment of the contractor by the owner are unrelated to subcontractor’s work.

 All clauses directly related to payment should be carefully reviewed.
 In addition, the subcontractor should scrutinize clauses addressing indemnity, default, and termination, as these also affect right to payment.
 Every contract should have a “changes” clause, and if appropriate, a “differing site conditions” clause.
 Finally, if the contract is for a federal project, any arbitration or dispute resolution clause should be reviewed to ensure that it does not waive the subcontractor’s “Miller Act” rights.
 Even on private projects, certain “disputes” clauses may seriously limit the subcontractor’s right to maintain an action against the general contractor.